deka108/slackbots/README.md

-# slackbots
+# Slackbots

-For fun times
+Compilation of Self-created Slackbots